primefaces/primefaces/docs/14_0_0/components/staticmessage.md

 - icon : Only message severity is displayed and message text is visible as a tooltip.
 - both (default) : Both icon and text are displayed.

+## Ajax Behavior Events
+StaticMessage component has one event: `close`.